WillBooster/build-ts/README.md

-# build-ts-app
+# build-ts

-A tool for building a Node.js app rewritten in TypeScript
+An opinionated tool for building a Node.js app and library written in TypeScript.